Sjaakjan/hello-world/README.md

 # hello-world
-N-back app

-My first project is trying to build an N-back game in iOS using Swift in XCode.
+My first project is trying to build an app in iOS using Swift in XCode.